 At one point in history, it was believed that pirates and thieves hid their treasures inside the giant ornate urn which can be seen on the second floor inside Al-Khazneh.
 This is probably how it became known as the Treasury.
 The urn has in fact been badly defaced as a result of being shot at.
 Not knowing that it was a solid piece of rock, local Bedouins used to shoot at it in the hope that it would crack open and reveal hidden treasure.

 In order to reach this magnificent monument, visitors have to follow a 1.5 km-long path.
 It is only when you reach the end of the path that Al-Khazneh finally reveals itself.
 This must surely be one of the most rewarding walks imaginable, and one which no tourist will ever forget.
+There are many amazing Jordan tourist attractions, but Petra certainly tops the list.

 Ad Deir – The Monastery